debrine/COMP3100-WebProgramming/README.md

 ## Stars ##
 Created a custom web component that creates an isotoxal star with a specified number of points.
 This is done using HTML, CSS, SVG and javascript.

+## Charting ##
+Uses HTML, CSS, Javascript as well as the chart.js module.
+Uses custom web components to accept a list of x and y coordinates then graphs them as a scatter plot.